BerniHiros/BernieHirosIT1025/Lab3/readme.md

 ## Executive Summary
+Lab three encompasses a variety of topics.
+I will explain software and its different types; operating software that is consumer friendly, application software utilized for different tasks, and utility software which makes the computer run better.
+A quick note on  ERP – that helps companies in their software choices.
+I will touch on virtualization and python , which we will use more in future labs.
+Lastly, all things career planning, job outlook, the many tri-c resources and external clubs and resources.

 ### Software
 Operating software: Operating System Software is software that manages the computer’s hardware (hides its complexity), and acts as an interface with application programs.
 Examples: Microsoft Windows, Apple iOS, Google's Android OS, Apple macOS, Linux Operating System.